freedomofpress/securedrop-workstation/README.md

 ### What's in this repo?

 Many of these dirs have their own README or NOTES files which talk about how they run.
+Those were left over from development on the separate VMs.
+Anythig interesting will be consolidated to this document at some point!

 `dom0` contains salt `.top` and `.sls` files used to provision the VMs noted above.